 Food Insecurity is a Summer Long Problem - Let's increase the number of days a child is offered meals through the Summer Food Service Program this year.
 Brainstorm and create partnerships with other organizations in your community to get the job done.
 The USDA Capacity Builder Map can assist you in identifying areas of need and potential partners in your community.
 If you need assistance or ideas in finding partner organizations, please contact me!

 Grant Opportunities - Check out Share Our Strength, Center for Best Practices

 Eligible Areas for 2019

-School Free/Reduced Data - Please see the Wisconsin School Free/Reduced Eligibility Data FY 2018.
+School Free/Reduced Data - Please see the Wisconsin School Free/Reduced Eligibility Data - October 2018.
 A SFSP open or enrolled site is eligible for the SFSP if it is located within the attendance area of a school that has 50% or more of its enrolled children eligible for free and reduced price meals.
-FY 2018 Data will become available in late January 2019.

 Although the School Free/Reduced Data provided is from September, sponsors may use data from ANY month during the school year to qualify!
 Remember that SFSP sites can be any location suitable for meal service, including High Schools and Middle Schools as long as the site is within the attendance area of a school that qualifies.
 Eligibility can carry over for 5 years, if needed.

 Census data estimates are collected annually by the US Census Bureau.
 Use the online Capacity Builder Map to determine if your site(s) are located in a census tract that qualifies!
 Census data can also be used for a period of 5 years without the need to re-qualify the site(s).

 Camp sites that need to collect household-size income statements - be sure you are using the most current forms.
 Visit the SFSP Materials and Resources webpage to download the latest parent letter and household size-income statement.